March 24, 2019

 As women, our lives are dictated by our hormones.
 Hormones influence our energy levels, mood, fertility, even the appearance of our skin, hair, and figure.
 When our hormones become unbalanced, we experience things like mood swings, lowered immunity, acne, monthly cramps, and fluctuations in our weight.
 But with a little bit of wisdom, we can learn ways to keep our hormones more balanced naturally, without having to take synthetic hormones or other drugs.

-The first step in regaining healthy balance is to figure out if we’re unwittingly causing the problem because of our diet or lifestyle.
+The first step in regaining healthy hormone balance is to figure out if you're unwittingly causing the problem because of something in your diet or lifestyle.

 There are elements of our lives that we have no control over, like air pollution levels and chemicals used in pest control and landscaping, all of which can disrupt hormones in both women and men.
 So it’s important to control what is in our power to manage: diet, exercise, and limiting exposure to toxic chemicals.

 Here are some of the worst offenders to avoid whenever possible: